tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/math_ops.md

   A `Tensor` of type `complex64`.
   A complex64 tensor of the same shape as `input`.
-The inner-most 3 dimensions of `input` are replaced with their inverse 3D Fourier Transform.
+The inner-most 3
+    dimensions of `input` are replaced with their inverse 3D Fourier Transform.

+  @compatibility(numpy)
+  Equivalent to np.fft3
+  @end_compatibility